ethansmith2000/MegaEdit/README.md

 My own addons include:
   - injecting an interpolation of original and proposed features, which is on a schedule.
 This allows us to have influence from the original features much further into the generation without fully taking over the generation.
 This gradual approach may confer similar benefits to (https://github.com/pix2pixzero/pix2pix-zero)
   - split guidance scale.
 This allows to do inversion without classifier free guidance for stability, but do editing at a different guidance scale
   - Gaussian Smoothed attention. the original intention behind this was to allow attention to cover more ground before amplifying it.
-Instead, I am noticing less erratic details and less of a photobashed look, both charactersitic of SD
+Instead, I am noticing less erratic details and less of a photobashed look.
+See the examples below.
   - (WIP) An attempt at gradient-free attend and excite by locally amplifying attention in a region of the image.
 This isn't optimal as original method optimizes latents, but hope that giving special care to certain tokens can help give a simiilar effect without adding too much time/VRAM
   - Some other QoL improvements for easy deployment and demystifying some of the parameters